tumbati/vuemo/README.md

 ```

 ## Usage
-Go into your project root directory and do the following
+Create a new project using [Vue3](https://v3.vuejs.org/) and then go into your project root directory to do the following

 ```bash
 vuemo init